Life Notice – for young readers

 This is a picture biography for young readers and their adults, written by Comfort Snowberger from EACH LITTLE BIRD THAT SINGS.

-If you are working on a report about Deborah Wiles and her books, the FAQ — Frequently Asked Questions — will help you.
+If you are working on a report about Deborah Wiles and her books, or if you are preparing for a school visit, the FAQ — Frequently Asked Questions — will help you.
 The FAQ is here.

 The professional biography page is here.